-The new buyer must be a registered buyer.
-If the buyer is not a registered buyer, he/she will be required to complete and file form W-9 "Payer's Request for Taxpayer Identification Number and Certification" (TIN) for each buyer number assigned as all interest will be reported to the Internal Revenue Service.
-A single buyer number will be assigned for each Social Security number (SSN) or Employer Identification Number (EIN) provided and must be identical to the name provided on the W-9 form.
+All interest will be reported to the Internal Revenue Service.
+A bidder number will be assigned for each Social Security number (SSN) or Employer Identification Number (EIN) provided and must be identical to the name provided on the W-9 form.
 Any change to a tax certificate will constitute a transfer and will be subject to the appropriate fees and paperwork for each certificate bought under that number.
 The transfer paperwork must be presented to the Broward County Records, Taxes and Treasury Division along with the fee of $2.25 per certificate before the transfer is valid.

 How Do I Get Paid?